bootchk/solarRadioFirefly/readme.md

 Digital, solar fireflies using Nordic radio modules, that blink in unison.
 No batteries, sleep mostly.

+Work in progress.

 Background
 -

 Firefly insects synchronize their flashing.

-There are analog electronics fireflies (communicating through their flashes.)
+There are analog electronic fireflies (communicating through their flashes.)
 Using batteries.

 Here, also electronic, but:

      digital
-     communicate via radio.
+     communicate via radio
      power is solar power

-Much of the difficulty is in sleep synchronization: making the units wake at the same time.
+Much of the difficulty is in sleep synchronization: making units wake at the same time.
-Also, managing limited power budget.
+Also, managing a limited power budget.

 Environment